pnp/blog/content/post/how-to-get-started-with-graph-explorer.md

     Content from within your flow
-You see, Graph Explorer is an amazing tool to learn and try out - it gets you a step closer to a working solution, but you do not need to worry upfront about app registration, permissions etc. It\'s a cool way to do a proof of concept - trying out if you can get, post, patch, update or delete the resources you like to before you start building your app.
+You see, Graph Explorer is an amazing tool to learn and try out - it gets you a step closer to a working solution, but you do not need to worry upfront about app registration, permissions etc. It's a cool way to do a proof of concept - trying out if you can get, post, patch, update or delete the resources you like to before you start building your app.

-## Feedback and what\'s next?
+## Feedback and what's next?

 I am curious - which other tools help you developing with Microsoft Graph?
 Recently, [Elio Struyf published a VSCode